 Your personal data will remain confidential through the study.
 Individual participants will be allocated codes and/or pseudonyms, so that no names are identifiable, and any reference to workplace, location, names of individuals removed from the data and kept separately.
 This includes any quotations used for study publications.
 All participants will be given a code so that no personal information is identifiable in the reporting and dissemination of results.
-Once the audio-recorded data has been transcribed they will then be erased, with the transcripts and project data kept on a password protected computer and in a locked filing cabinet.

 What will happen to the results of this study?

 It is anticipated that the results of the study will be shared widely.
-We will use our findings to formulate recommendations that will help health and care staff reduce low-value practices.
+We will use our findings to formulate recommendations that will help health and care staff reduce lowvalue practices.
 Working with relevant stakeholders we will tailor our outputs towards managers (in the NHS and beyond), patients, educators, clinicians and other colleagues so they can be used to improve existing practices.

 Who is organising and funding this study?

 Bangor University are the sponsors of the study, which is funded by the National Institute for Health Research Evaluation Trails and Studies Co-ordinating Centre (NETSCC).
-This study is a collaborative research project with other University partners.
+This study is a collaborative research study with other University partners.
 What do I do if I have any complaints or concerns about the study?

 If you have any complaints or concerns about the study, you can contact the research officer Peter Jones [telephone number].
 Alternatively, you can contact the study's principal investigator Dr Lynne Williams [telephone number].

 Also you can contact the Head of School: